 PETA Asia investigators visited eight farms on which workers force monkeys to pick coconuts—including suppliers for one of Thailand’s major coconut milk producers, Chaokoh (pronounced CHOW-kaw)—as well as several monkey-training facilities and a coconut-picking competition.
 At each one, eyewitnesses documented that these sensitive animals were abused and exploited.
 Young monkeys were forced to perform frustrating and difficult tasks, such as twisting heavy coconuts until they fall off the trees from a great height.
 An investigator learned that if monkeys try to defend themselves, their canine teeth may be removed.

 Following PETA Asia’s investigation, more than 33,000 stores—including Albertsons, Target, Safeway, Kroger, and Wegmans—stopped purchasing this brand’s products, and the majority will no longer buy any coconut products derived from Thai monkey labor.
-But despite having been alerted to the ugly origins of Chaokoh coconut milk, major grocery chains Walmart, Woodman’s Markets, Tony’s Fresh Market, and 99 Ranch Market continue to sell these products.
+But despite having been alerted to the ugly origins of Chaokoh coconut milk, major grocery chains Woodman’s Markets, Tony’s Fresh Market, and 99 Ranch Market continue to sell these products.

 You can help protect monkeys by taking the following six actions.

 1. Organize a Protest to Urge Retailers to Reconsider Their Ties With Chaokoh—We Can Help!

-Make sure everyone knows that Walmart and the other grocery stores listed above are paying for forced monkey labor.
+Make sure everyone knows that the grocery stores listed above are paying for forced monkey labor.
 Hold a protest outside a store location near you—we’ll help you!
 We’ll supply you with eye-catching campaign signs, informative leaflets, and even monkey costumes.
 We’ll also help you get the word out about your event.
 Contact us:

 2. Leaflet in Front of a Local Grocery Store That Sells Chaokoh Coconut Milk